-One of Chambi’s photograph is entitled Piedra de los doce angulos (Twelve angled stone) which forms part of the wall and buildings along a street called Hatunrumiyoc (Quechua for “big stone”) in Cusco.
-The original photograph was taken c.1925 and then copied by Chambi’s son, Victor together with Edward Ranney in 1978 (the original shows the hand written number 39 in the bottom right hand corner).
-This key stone fits, without mortar, holding the building structure together.
+One of Chambi’s photographs is entitled Piedra de los doce angulos (Twelve angled stone) which forms part of the wall and buildings along a street called Hatunrumiyoc (Quechua for “big stone”) in Cusco.
+The original photograph was taken c.1925 and then copied by Chambi’s son, Victor together with Edward Ranney in 1978 (the original shows the handwritten number 39 in the bottom right-hand corner).
+This keystone fits, without mortar, holding the building structure together.
 An impressive Inca design feature that provides resilience against earth tremors.

-My own version, like the other photographs here, were originally taken in colour and then converted to black & white, with edits that seek to capture the light, tone and mood of the originals as best as possible.
+My own version, like the other photographs here, was originally taken in colour and then converted to black and white, with edits that seek to capture the light, tone, and mood of the originals as best as possible.

-For other images from modern Peru, please go to J. Ashley Nixon.
+For other images from modern Peru, please go to J. Ashley Nixon Communications.

 Major exhibition at MALI, Lima

-Martin Chambi’s work is currently featured in a major exhibition at the Museo de Arte de Lima (MALI) (on show until Feb 21, 2016).
+Martin Chambi’s work was featured in a major exhibition at the Museo de Arte de Lima (MALI) in 2016.